Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 “What financial resources can you freely spend on your various relationships?”

-So I thought it was time to do a deep dive into a relatively under-discussed reality of polyamorous living: the financial aspect.
-Let’s talk about money and polyamory.
+So I thought it was time to do a deep dive into a relatively under-discussed reality of polyamory: the finances.
+Let’s talk money management in polyamory.

 “Monogamy?
 In This Economy!?”

-This particular phrase has become something of a running joke and the subject of numerous memes within the polyamorous community.
+This particular phrase has become something of a running joke.
+It is the subject of numerous memes (not to mention a book!) within the polyamorous community.
 It’s obviously tongue-in-cheek but, like so many jokes, there’s also a grain of truth to it.

 Now, I don’t know of anyone who has actually chosen to become polyamorous specifically to bring in a higher household income and offset the cost of living crisis.
-I have, however, seen more polyamorous networks and families choosing to live together, pool their resources, share expenses, or otherwise combine finances to make everyone’s money go further.
+I have, however, seen more polyamorous networks and families choosing to live together, pool their resources, or share expenses.
+Done right, this is one way that polyamory can make your finances go further.

-How Do Polyamorous People, Networks and Families Handle Finances?
+How Does Polyamory Work Financially?
+How Polyamorous People, Networks and Families Handle Money

 As with almost any question that begins “how do polyamorous people…?”, there is no single answer and virtually anyone you ask will tell you something slightly different.
-So let’s look at a few common ways that polyamorous networks and families handle their finances.
+So let’s look at a few common ways that networks and families make their finances work in polyamory.

 I can’t tell you which model is the best for you and your family or polycule.
 It’s a personal decision and will depend on an array of factors including your relationship structure, length of relationships, levels of trust and communication between metamours, geography, and more.

-It’s not possible to completely separate your finances from a partner’s if you are legal spouses.
+In both polyamory and monogamy, it’s not possible to completely separate your finances from a partner’s if you are legal spouses.
 It’s also difficult if you live together, since you may have a lease agreement or mortgage in both/all names (and if not, you have a massive power disparity in favour of the person whose name is on the lease or mortgage) as well as shared bills.
-But if you’re solo, unmarried or non-nesting, this is a popular choice as it allows you to maintain the most financial independence and autonomy.
+But if you’re solo, unmarried or non-nesting, this option allows you to maintain the most financial independence and autonomy.

 This is what you’ll see most commonly for polyamorous people who are married or have a nesting partner.
-In these situations, one dyad blends their finances to whatever extent works for them.
+In this polyamory structure, one dyad blends their finances to whatever extent works for them.
 In other relationships outside of that dyad, finances are separate.

 This can make sense in some circumstances.
 However, it can also create difficulties.
 If your finances are highly entangled with one partner, for example, how do you go about paying for dates with other partners?
 It’s navigable but it requires careful negotiation and clarity about agreements.
 You’ll need to learn to talk about money openly, non-judgementally, and non-emotionally with your partners to ensure that things feel fair and equitable for everyone.